 Kanga cushions are similar to the old "rubber-back" style of carpet, although it is actually a much better product due to the quality of the foam.
 Kanga pads are sold to carpet mills and can be attached to the manufacturers’ own carpets in a wide variety of carpet styles, including Berber, cut pile, and cut and loop.
 There are three qualities of Kanga cushions available: Kanga-Back, Kanga-Hyde, and Kanga-Gold.

 Kanga-Back is the basic Kanga cushion.
-It is generally attached to lower-end saxonies and berbers.
-It provides a cushy feel to walk on, but that feel will likely not last too long, as the foam is a low density and will compact under heavy or prolonged traffic.
+It is generally attached to lower-end saxonies and Berbers.
+It provides a cushy feel to walk on, but that feeling will likely not last too long, as the foam is a low density and will compact under heavy or prolonged traffic.

 Despite not being a highly durable carpet and pad combination, Kanga is a good choice for specific uses—namely, as mentioned above, low-traffic areas or short-term purposes.
-There are several instances in which I believe Kanga is a great solution that follow below.
+There are several instances in which Kanga is a great solution that follows below.
 Just don’t expect to install it on your stairs and still have it look as good as new in 10 years.

-Residential rental units are a perfect example of a great use for Kanga, whether purchased by the tenant or by the landlord.
+Residential rental units are a perfect example of great uses for Kanga, whether purchased by the tenant or by the landlord.
 Kanga is a fairly low-cost option, which is nice for landlords since they can never be sure how careful a tenant will be to preserve the carpet.